yaccio/oursite/_skills/apps.md

     baserede cross platform løsninger, senest React Native.
 </span>
 <span lang="en">
-    Development of mobileapplications with competences
+    Development of mobileapplications with experience in native development in both iOS and Android, along with the latest HTML5/web based cross platform solutions.
+We are developing mobile platforms in React Native as well.
 </span>